Event cinema: History and development

 Event Cinema was set up at the start of the century with rock concerts by Bon Jovi (2001), David Bowie (2003), and Robbie Williams (2005) bringing non-film audiences into cinemas that had newly installed digital equipment.
 The Metropolitan Opera in New York through their partnership with Fathom Events is acknowledged as the trailblazer in this area, aggressively seeking out new markets and setting high standards for live broadcasts via satellite.
 Emulated by other opera houses worldwide such as the Royal Opera House following a close second, Glyndebourne, La Scala and the Sydney Opera House the genre of opera within the 'Event Cinema' industry has been a huge success, and has brought new, younger audiences into cash-strapped opera houses depended on state funding and wealthy benefactors for the first time - an unforeseen and happy consequence of digitisation.

 Ballet and theater have also been very successful, as have rock concerts, both live and recorded.
 The UK's National Theatre has been a huge success here with their season of live broadcasts under the banner 'NT Live', featuring big name casts such as Helen Mirren, whose recent turn as Queen Elizabeth II in The Audience was a sell out everywhere.
 (This was in partnership with another West End theatre and the NT are keen to help other theatres maximise their potential through live broadcasts).
 The Globe and the Royal Shakespeare Company are also producing work for live broadcast and recorded exhibition.
 As digitisation of cinemas matures, the Event Cinema industry is growing.
 The strongest territory is the US, followed by the UK and mainland European territories.
 Latin America is also a very strong market.

 Recent additions include Pompeii Live, a unique exhibition by the UK's British Museum, featuring celebrities and curators taking the audience on a live tour around the recreated set of Pompeii within the museum itself, and they are also exploring the schools market for the first time, following the live broadcast on June 18 with a daytime broadcast aimed at UK schools for the first time.
 If successful this will no doubt prove a model for future museums to emulate.
-Art galleries have also been a major player in the Event Cinema genre since the original EXHIBITION ON SCREEN title Leonardo Live in 2011.
-Such films combine gallery tours (sometimes but not always broadcast live) with a documentary-style exploration of the art and artist(s), and have featured leading institutions such as the Royal Academy of Arts, National Gallery, Musée d'Orsay and Museum of Modern Art.

 An added incentive for exhibitors is the ability to show alternative content, i.e. alternative to mainstream, studio-driven content, such as live special events, sports, pre-show advertising and other digital or video content.
 In industry terms this has become known as 'Alternative Content', but has recently become known more widely as 'Event Cinema'.